 Training your dog starts with knowing the most important basic behaviors to teach him.
-The first part of this article looks at why “stay” and “come” top the list.
+Here’s why “stay”, “come”, “leave it” and “heel” top the list.

 Sounds straightforward, doesn’t it?
 Easy-peasy.
 But as with everything else in life, things aren’t always as simple they seem, which is partly what this article is all about.
 Words mean different things to different people, and to their dogs.
 For example, you’ll notice I use the word “behaviors”, not “commands”.
 Because of my background, the word “command” implies some kind of tyrannical dictator issuing an edict with a clear understanding that, if the edict isn’t followed, dire consequences will ensue!